anvetsu/reo/README.md

 7
 ```

-If you want to split an expression into multiple lines, terminate each line with a space:
+If you want to split an expression into multiple lines, terminate each line with two or more spaces:

 ```
-> 10 + 4 <space>
+> 10 + 4 <space><space>
 - / 2
 12
 ```